appeler/instate/README.rst

     :target: https://pepy.tech/project/instate

 Using the Indian electoral rolls data (2017), we provide a Python package that takes the last name of a person and gives its distribution across states.
+This package can also predict the most spoken language in the state based on the last name.

 Potential Use Cases
 ---------------------